humemai/co-learning/graph-learning/README.md

 was used with which `objectType`.

 **TODO-4: Ask Emma if the above can be problemantic.**
+Answer Emma: In the example the object type is the same (Large Rock), therefore, it is fine.
+Otherwise, it would not be.
+If a participant for example specifies that there should be a Large Rock at Top of Rock pile and Small Rock at Bottom of Rock pile, that is something you want to know.
+Therefore, in the new version of the GUI, there are several boxes in the situation description as well, such that each box can contain one starting condition.

 As far as I know, the human actions and the robot actions that share the same suffix are supposed to happen at the same time.
 For example, `p01_s00_h00` happens while